 A road test may also be required if the Division of Motor Vehicles (DMV) has good cause to question a person's ability to operate a motor vehicle safely due to a physical or medical disability.

 Separate road tests are given for each license class and endorsement.
 All tests involve a series of actual traffic situations designed to measure how well the driver responds to road and traffic conditions.
 Study guides for road tests are available for most license classes and endorsements.
 They can be found in the appropriate handbook and list the maneuvers you will need to perform in your road test.
+See if you qualify for the road test waiver.

 Road tests are conducted by appointment at DMV customer service centers located throughout the state.